top of page

 Latest News

-Our wonderful Sanctuary building is still available for hire by third parties as an alternative workshop space or away day venue-please see photos below.
-The building has a newly-fitted kitchen, wood burner and the poshest compost loo you have ever come across!
+Our wonderful Sanctuary building is still available for hire by third parties as an alternative workshop space or away day venue.
+The building has a small kitchen, wood burner and the poshest compost loo you have ever come across!
 It's simple, cosy and the setting is truly idyllic.
 Cost £50/half day or £100/full day.
 All proceeds go towards maintaining the building to support our gardening therapy work.
 For more information on hiring the building or to check dates, do contact us

 Sanctuary Hire